Chemotherapy and Biotherapy Drugs for Autoimmune Disease

 patients now being ordered to treat autoimmune diseases?
 You’re not chemotherapy “certified,” so you wonder whether you can give these drugs.
 Do they require special handling precautions Autoimmune diseases cause suffering and disability for many persons.
 New biotherapy drugs and older chemotherapy agents have the potential to ease symptoms and improve quality of life.
 This article provides the information you need to administer these medications and to teach patients about them.

-Purpose/Goal: The purpose of this activity is to provide information to enable the learner to gain information related to drug delivery so they can serve as patient advocates.
+Purpose/Goal: The purpose of this activity is to provide nurses with information related to the use of chemotherapy and biotherapy for patients with autoimmune disease so they can provide patient education and administer the drugs properly.

 At the conclusion, participants should be able to: